British Airways Engineering: Facilities

 There are now 3 main maintenance hangars at Heathrow, these being (TB standing for technical block) TBJ, TBK and TBA along with a huge maintenance hangar called the "Cathedral" and TBE plus engineering's main Headquarters building called TBC.

-TBJ: Consists of two hangars (bays 1 & 2) both of which have undergone significant refurbishment, both are used by the long-haul casualty team.
+TBJ: Consists of two hangars (bays 1 & 2) used by Long haul casualty inputs.

-TBK: Consists of two hangars (bays 3 & 4) with bay 3 being a large aircraft paint facility, and bay 4, another long-haul casualty hangar.
+TBK: Consists of two hangars (bays 3 & 4) with bay 3 being a former paint bay, currently being converted into a new hangar and Bay 4 being another hangar for Long haul casualty.

-Opposite TBJ/K hangars there is a parking area for the up to eight planes and an engine test run pen.
+Opposite TBJ/K hangars there is a parking area known as "TA" stands for the up to eight aircraft and an engine run pen.

 TBA: (4 Hangar, 8 bay complex): All of BA's A380, A350, 787, and 777 'light' maintenance is done in the East and North pens.
-West pen is reserved for A380 casualty maintenance.
+West pen is reserved for A380 Long haul casualty maintenance.
 South pen is the only unmodified hangar and retains its original concrete span exterior (the reason for the building's listed status) and the home of some minor A320 family maintenance.

 TBE/Cathedral: The shorthaul minor or 'casualty' hangar, is where most minor work is done, engine and leg changes for example and any work that can be done in the short period of time an aircraft has on the ground.
-The section covers all the airline's Airbus.
-Engineers based here support the Terminals 1 & 5 maintenance teams, the section is known as the FSU or (Fleet Support Unit).
+The section covers all the airline's Airbus A320 fleet and Airbus A350 Fleet.
+Engineers based here support the Terminal 5 maintenance team, the section is known as the FSU or (Fleet Support Unit).

 TBC: Engineering's main headquarters offices are on the tenth floor, and is where most support engineers and senior managers are based as are Planning, development, finance and technical support sections.
 The ground floor houses the engine workshops and a large Composite/Sheet Metal repair facility with paint shop.
 Recent refurbishments have allowed the Global Learning Academy to move into the first and ninth floors (after the subsequent closure of Cranebank Training Centre.)

 TBN: Was a hangar formerly leased by BMI, which was acquired in the takeover by British Airways of BMI, TBN stands between TBK and Virgin's Hangar, but on the airfield side of the old aircraft level crossing.
-This hangar was used for long-haul Casualty Maintenance and Engineering training, but is now owned by United Airlines who plan to open a maintenance facility at Heathrow in late 2023.
+This hangar was used for long-haul Casualty Maintenance and Engineering training, but is now owned by United Airlines.